The Mad Hatter Laughs Back

 One thing you learn from all this, including the myriad of compliments, is that although there is a general consensus, people can see the same thing in completely different ways.
 The same is true with art.

 One finds in life, that most people have a fairly pleasant disposition, but it also has to be said, one does encounter a few pretentious plebeian plonkers, with personalities like packets of disease.
 Bullets of poison.
-I avoid these people, lest such diseased energy should ultimately contaminate my own.
+I avoid these people, lest such diseased energy should ultimately contaminate me.

 My attitude is essentially this: to the multitude who complimented me, God bless you all!
 The world is a better place for having you here.